The Best Cheap Minimalist Watch? | Timex Fairfield Review

 Conclusion & Final Thoughts

-Overall, I like the Fairfield and think it’s a good addition to the Weekender line.
+Overall, I like the Timex Fairfield watch and think it’s a good addition to the Weekender line.
 Is this the best cheap minimalist watch?
 Probably.
 There are some good automatic options to be had, which offer a similar aesthetic, but those come in at around double the price.

 I’d say for the fashion-conscious guy, looking to get a stylish, minimalist watch; this is a great budget choice.

 View the current prices and customer reviews of the Fairfield range on Amazon:

 *This post contains affiliate links, for more information on these please click here